plepe/modulekit-form/README.md

 * removeable: whether the elements shall be removeable. true (default) / false.
 * result_keep_order: if true, resulting elements will be ordered by appearance in def.

+Child elements may have a property 'non_used_value', which will be returned for this element if the child has not been added to the form.

 Example:
 ```json
 "foobar": {